Driving Without a Valid B.C. Driver's Licence

 New Resident in B.C. — If you hold a valid driver's licence issued outside B.C., you may continue to drive using that licence for a maximum of 90 days.
 After moving to B.C., it is best to apply for a B.C. driver’s licence as soon as possible to give you enough time to meet any application requirements.
 After 90 days, the out-of-province driver’s licence you hold will no longer be permitted.
 Go to Insurance Corporation of BC – www.icbc.com – for information on driver’s licences.

 If you are licensed elsewhere, you must produce a valid driver’s licence at the request of the police.
 If a valid driver’s licence is not produced, you will immediately be issued a Notice of Driving Prohibition.
 If a valid driver’s licence is produced, you should be allowed to continue on your way unless the police have evidence to suggest you should be holding a B.C. driver’s licence.

-Requesting a Review of a Driving Prohibition for Driving Unlicensed
+Requesting a Review of a Driving Prohibition for Driving while Unlicensed

 If you believe you should not have been identified as an unlicensed driver or that you have a reason to be exempt from the requirement to hold a valid B.C. driver’s licence, you may submit your reasons to the Superintendent of Motor Vehicles.
 An adjudicator will consider this submission and compare it with your driving record.
 See Review of a Driving Prohibition for Driving Unlicensed on the Disputes, Appeals and Reviews page of this site for more information on the process.